 Use Lymwave with Gemini CLI through MCP

-Bring SEO, AEO, GEO, content planning, and publishing workflows into Gemini CLI using Lymwave MCP tools currently in testing.
+Bring SEO, AEO, GEO, article plans, draft workflows, validation, and review-first publishing preparation into Gemini CLI using the Lymwave MCP server at https://mcp.lymwave.com/mcp.

 Designed for developers who manage blog content, metadata, internal links, and publishing files from terminal-based workflows.